soportebteam/trustos/source/cert.md

 ## API Specification

-An abstraction API with all the certificate functionalities
+An abstraction API with all the certificate functionalities.

 ### Certificate